 Despite its lifting in Ankara, difficulties for the LGBTI+ community remain, including arbitrary crackdowns by police officers.
 Recently, Öz experienced an unannounced passport control at the grocery store, where they were “not to be allowed to go on the streets.”
 Eventually Öz was let go, but the repressive situation fuels imminent fear.
 “For us, the streets are full of gangsters in uniform,” Öz described.
 In addition to physical threats, the LGBTI+ community have also been facing judicial harassment.
 In November 2019, 19 members of the LGBTI+ Solidarity Platform of the Middle Eastern Technical University (METU) stood their first trial on charges of “participating in unlawful assembly or demonstrations” and “resisting despite warning or use of force.”
 Contradicting the regional court’s ruling on the ban, the METU rector prohibited the 9th METU Pride march organised on 10 May 2019.
 In defiance of the prohibition, the march still took place.
 Police entered the campus and violently dispersed the group of students, allegedly because they refused to leave the march.
 During the first hearing, the defendants stated the police violence started without warning and those who were taken into custody were beaten by the police.
 The next hearing will be in Ankara on 12 March 2020.
 As this case suggests, the pressure from society and authorities have fostered a suffocating environment in which the LGBTI+ community can never really feel safe.

 Even though Öz is registered in different universities, their belief in academia as it functions in Turkey nowadays is close to non-existent.
-After the coup attempt of 15 July 2016, tens of thousands were fired from their jobs by decree (including Füsun Üstel and Cavidan Soykan, also profiled in this series).
+After the failed coup attempt of 15 July 2016, tens of thousands were fired from their jobs by decree (including Füsun Üstel and Cavidan Soykan, also profiled in this series).
 To Öz it meant losing the best, most critical teachers in a “witch hunt.” Öz compared the current universities in Turkey to the church schools in the Middle Ages.
 “There is hardly any critical thinking or knowledge production left, the main usage is a diploma which can help you to earn more in the working space,” they said.
 The space for critical thinking and questioning the patriarchal and heteronormative norms in Turkish society have suffered as a result.

 But time and time again the LGBTI+ community has responded to societal pressure and authorities-based repression with resilience and a determination to continue to defend their rights and the rights of any group whose voice the government has tried to silence—similar to the portraits of human rights defenders this series has shown.
 “We know there is one thing that we have that they [the authorities] don’t—and that is courage,” Öz stated.
 For Öz, life is resistance, and there is a lot to gain and discover, both personally and for wider society.
 “It makes me very happy not to know how I’ll define myself.
 Life is like an adventure, you don’t know where it is going to end,” Öz said.